Matthew-Wright-CPA-PSM-ACA/deep-learning-intent-json/README.md

 It uses a bi-directional transformer model for natural language processing.

 Coded in a professional style to meet PEP8 standards.
+You can gain a greater understanding of deep learning transformer NLP structure by reviewing the code and comments.

 Currently structured using a JSON file to match sentences with the appropriate intent.
 Hence the intent determination logic coded within.